Skip to contents

 We have structured the chapters in line with the GGIR training course we have been organising in recent years.
 The documentation that existed before was a collection of ad-hoc written paragraphs, that lacked a clear overarching structure and narrative.
 As a result, it was difficult to use the documentation in the training course.
 Further, we also wanted to provide a good level of documentation for those who do not follow the course or want to refresh their understanding of GGIR.

-The documentation is mainly written in a narrative style where we have tried to explain both the theory and practise of all GGIR functionalities.
 Everything you need to type in your R script is highlighted like this.